frak0d/asskii-player/README.md

 # asskii-player

 Ascii Video Player that runs in any modern Console.
+[W.I.P]

-##Working Idea :-
+## Working Idea :-
 1. Extract video frames using ffmpeg.
 2. Display the frames as ascii art on console.
 3. Playback control using keyboard.